-Among the 30 elements we have analyzed in this study, special attention was paid to 114 Cd, which is a known carcinogenic contaminate in rice.
-36According to a recent study conducted by Maione et al., the level of Cd alone can be used to differentiate rice from two Brazilian regions with satisfying accuracy12.
-In nowadays China, where rapid industrialization and urbanization are happening nationwide, the issue of heavy metal contamination for arable soil has been seen as emergent issue to be addressed.
-A national scale study revealed that Cd concentrations in paddy soils from different Chinese regions varied significantly, with the southeast coastal regions (e.g. Hunan, Guangxi) having the highest levels39.
-This is greatly due to the soil characteristics (i.e. low pH) as well as pollutions result from human activities (e.g. mining)39.
-As one of the subjects in this study, the GG rice were harvested from Guangxi Zhuang Autonomous region, and clearly its Cd accumulation significantly exceed all five other GI rice (Table 1).
-For better visualization, kernel density estimation (KDE) plot37 plot was constructed to estimate the probability density function of Cd.
-As shown in Fig the KDE plot shows clear cutoff at around 7 between GG and non-GG rice, indicating the concentration of Cd itself was sufficient to differentiate GG rice from others.
-This interesting finding provides the possibility that using Cd as a unique “maker ” for GI rice such as GG, which originated from the southeast costal region of China.
+In our study, 114 Cd which is a well known carcinogenic contaminant in rice, was detectd in all six types of GI rice, although the concentrations were xx.
+Particaulty, the concentration of Cd in GG which was sampled from southeast costal region of China, was significantly higher than in other types.
+The result was consistent with the previous national scale study, which revealed that the concentration of Cd in paddy soils from different Chinese regions varied significantly, with the higheset level in southeast coastal regions (e.g. Hunan, Guangxi) 36.
+In a recent study conducted by Maione et al., it was reported that Cd alone could be used to differentiate rice from two Brazilian regions with satisfied accuracy12.
+Therefore, in our study, the feasility of using Cd as a biomarker to recognize rice from a specific region was evaluated.
+For better visualization, the kernel density estimation (KDE) plot37 was constructed to estimate the probability density of Cd (Fig. 7).
+There was a clear cutoff of xx at around 7 between GG and other types, indicating that Cd itself was sufficient to differentiate GG rice from others.

-Overall, our study demonstrated that multi-elemental profiling by ICP-MS, coupled with machine learning techniques, can differentiate six Chinese GI rice with extremely high accuracy.
-Particularly, we have identified several elements with the most differentiating power.
-This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification.
+Overall, our study demonstrated that multi-elemental profiling using ICP-MS coupled with machine learning techniques, could differentiate six types of Chinese GI rice with extremely high accuracy.
+Particularly, we identified four elements with the most differentiation power, which opens the door to a reliable rice classification using only a handful of elements.
 As been pointed out by other researchers, sample scarcity along with lack of sample representativeness are major reasons leading to poor or unreliable classification38.
 In this study, only 131 samples from six different GI rice within one year of harvest were analyzed.
 Therefore, a larger dataset consists of samples from multiple harvest years shall be introduced in the future, which will increase the robustness of the classification model.
 In addition, considering the ultimate goal is to protect high value GI rice from potential fraudulent activities, it is of great importantce that we also introduce “positive” samples into the classification.
 One common solution is to dilute GI rice samples with serial does of highly “look-alikes”39 .
-Given the possibility that there may be certain levels of correlation among the concentrations of different elements, traditional univariate data analysis methods was not suitable for discrimination32, 40.
-This study was by far one of few attempts trying to apply machine learning based strategy to process multi-elemental data, and therefore constructed classification models for rice samples.
-Further work will be conducted to develop a simple, rapid yet robust strategy for GI rice classification/ authentication.
+Given the possibility that there may be certain correlation between the concentrations of different elements, traditional methods of univariate data analysis was not suitable for discrimination32, 40.
+This study is by far one of few attempts of applying machine learning techniques to process multi-elemental data, and therefore constructed classification models for rice samples.
+F

 ACKNOWLEDGMENT

-We want to thank Dr. Di Wu from Yangtze Delta Region Institute of Tsinghua University for his tremendous support on sampling coordination.
-We thank Ms. Si Lin for her industrious work on and documentation.
+We want to thank Dr. Di Wu from Yangtze Delta Region Institute of Tsinghua University for his tremendous support on sampling.
+We thank Ms. Si Lin for her industrious work on experimentation and documentation.

 FUNDING SOURCES

 TBC